 HIGHEST FEDERAL RATING.
 While undergoing planning and design, the project received the FTA’s highest rating for cost-effectiveness several years in a row (one of only two projects in the nations to receive this designation!), an indication of its high benefit-to-cost ratio.

-- DEDICATED BUS LANE separated from regular traffic to improve transit performance.
+- Dedicated bus lane separated from regular traffic to improve transit performance.

 The Draft EIS/EIR, describing the project and potential environmental impacts, was available for public review and comment for 45 days, ending on December 23, 2011.
 It is still available for download (PDF) on our Environmental Review page.
 You can also download a PDF copy of the Executive Summary.
-The entire document may be viewed on CD or as hard-copy at the Authority's offices (see address below).
+The entire document may be viewed on CD or as hard-copy at the Transportation Authority's offices (see address below).